 These Blueberry Muffins are truly the best!
 They’re tender, moist, and loaded with blueberries.
 The cinnamon and sugar topping makes them extra special!

-Hey there, it’s Jodi from 5 Boys Baker and I’ve got the most delicious muffins to share with you today.
+Hey there friends!
+It’s Jodi from 5 Boys Baker!
+I have the most delicious muffins to share with you today.
 These perfect Blueberry Muffins are definitely one of those must-have recipes.

 Muffins have been one of my go-to sides for years.
 Either homemade or boxed mixes, we love them all.
 I think one of the things I love most about muffins is how quick and simple they are to make.